kmcconeghy/jumble/README.md

 # Latest Version Updates
 This package is in the early stages of development.
 Many features may change in a short amount of time.

-# Future Goals for shuffle
+# Future Goals for jumble
 - Allow for arbitrary number of treatment groups
 - Expand balance measures beyond Mahalanobis